Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 !!! note

-    See the new [stage macro configurations](../macros.md#stage-macro-configurations) section of the macro docs for more information on the two changes above.
+    See the new [stage macro configurations](../macros.md#stage-macro-configurations) section of the macro docs for more information on the change above.

 ### Improved